aaron13100/404solution/README.md

 * Get a list of 404 URLs as they happen.
 * View logs of hits to 404 pages and redirects including referrer data.
 * WooCommerce compatible - pages, posts, products, and custom post types are supported.
-* Create automatic redirects for any URL resolving to a single page or post that isn't the current permalink.
+* Automatically redirect to the correct page after a permalink structure change.
+* Show possible page matches on a 404 page.
 * Basic plugin usage statistics.
 * Automatically remove redirects when the URL matches a new page or post permalink.
 * Automatically remove manual and automatic redirects once they are no longer being used.